KonnorRogers/personal-site/src/_posts/2021-07-08-writing-code-block-highlighting-to-a-css-file-with-rouge.md

 ---
 title: Writing code block highlighting to a CSS file with Rouge.
-categories: ["rouge", "ruby", "bridgetown", "css"]
+categories: rouge, ruby, bridgetown, css
 date: 2021-07-08 22:41:45 UTC
 description: |
   Purpose   To remind myself how to do this again in the future.
 How to do it?
-To...---
+To...
+---

 ## Purpose